 Putting a finger on what Ginobili does has always been tough to define - a quality that has made him one of the NBA’s most entertaining players the last 11 years.
-At his most dazzling he’s a fearless attacker, game-winning marksman, uncanny improviser and a master of falling-down shots that defy belief.

 In Game 1, Ginobili perfectly bounce passed to Tony Parker between the legs of Miami’s Norris Cole - while Cole had his back turned and running.
 The brilliant delivery was vintage Ginobili, but his performance the rest of this series has been otherwise forgettable.